artist and school applications

 Gain valuable exposure for your work, make sales during and after the exhibition

+Applications can be made either online, or by downloading the form, using the buttons below.
 Please read our terms and conditions before submitting your application.

 We do not stipulate a theme for works submitted to for Sculpture in the Gaol.
 We encourage and delight in discovering the expansive range of ideas conveyed by artists through their work.